Are you shopping for outdoor flood lights for your home? Here are 3 good options that you can consider.

 Dusk to dawn lights are more affordable, come on at night, and are great for forgetful people like me.
 You can switch them off at night if you want darkness – but you cannot turn them on in the daylight.

 The hybrid option combines the best features of the above two options.
 They are more costly than the dusk to dawn lights and more in line with the cost of the motion sensor lights.
-However, this is a relatively new product and reviews are mixed.

 Do You Have An Outdoor Light Fixture With A Practical Twist?